 - 1 cup confectioners' sugar (4 ounces/115 grams)

-- 2 tbsp milk, water, maple syrup, or strong brewed coffee
+- 2 tablespoons milk, water, maple syrup, or strong brewed coffee

 To make the streusel